FrancescaShell/Test/README.md

                      salt CHAR(30), PRIMARY KEY (username))'''))
 ```

 This creates a table with 3 columns (username, password_digest, and salt).
-NOT NULL and CHAR() conditions ensure that users will not register with Nan or more characters not allowed.
+NOT NULL and CHAR() conditions ensure that users will not register with Nan value or more characters allowed.

 *Optional arguments*: